Dynamotivation/dynamotivation.github.io/content/portfolio/software/joins-the-battle-meme-generator.md

 </dl>
 {% end %}

-***...
-Joins the Battle!
-Meme Generator*** was a successful Android application developed by Dynamotivation at age 16 and initially published by Mr. Unp3rf3ct.
-The application allowed users to create custom "X Joins the Battle!" style splash screen memes, replicating the visual makeup seen in fighting game character reveal trailers.
+***Joins the Battle Meme Generator*** (originally *...
+Joins the Battle Meme Generator*) was a successful Android application developed by Dynamotivation at age 16 and initially published by Mr. Unp3rf3ct.
+The application allowed users to create custom "X Joins the Battle" style splash screen memes, replicating the visual makeup seen in fighting game character reveal trailers.
 This project marked a significant pivot towards developing specialized content creation tools, mimicking preestablished art styles without without incorporating copyrighted assets.

 {{ big_heading(name="Development") }}

 ---

-Development for *...
-Joins the Battle!
-Meme Generator* first started in October 2018 and continued up till April 2019, using GameMaker Studio 1.4.
-The project was inspired by a perceived gap in the market: Despite the rising popularity of the "X Joins the Battle!" meme template, especially coinciding with the announcement of a major all-star fighting game, no dedicated feature-rich generator existed.
+Development for *Joins the Battle Meme Generator* first started in October 2018 and continued up till April 2019, using GameMaker Studio 1.4.
+The project was inspired by a perceived gap in the market: Despite the rising popularity of the "X Joins the Battle" meme template, especially coinciding with the announcement of a major all-star fighting game, no dedicated feature-rich generator existed.

 This application represented a combination of the previous concept "style it yourself", from [Geo Background Generator](/portfolio/software/geo-background-generator), and riding the popularity of external content, as [GerMemz](/portfolio/software/germemz) did years prior.
 Importantly it also carved the way back from game development to traditional software utilities.